guidefari/here_hugo/content/track/Break-The-Chains.md

 ## An old favourite
 Essential, definitely some of the foundational sounds to the drum n bass I love today.
 It is aging like fine wine.
+I remember doing a lot of practice sessions with this album, during my early days of playing the genre, fun times.

 Also, such a strong track to open the album with, really sets good tone.
 The whole album is worth a listen, really.